robustrambles/site/walks/dymchurch-to-didcot-robust-ramble/section-15-out.md

 subtitle: Mayfield to Five Ashes
 details:
   Map: OS Explorer 135 Ashdown Forest
-  Distance: 5 miles/ 2 &#xBD; hours
+  Distance: 5 miles/ 2 ½ hours
-  Start: The old Carpenter&#x2019;s Arms in Mayfield.
+  Start: The old Carpenter's Arms in Mayfield.
 If starting from the Rose and Crown turn right along Fletching Street towards the village centre.
-Where The Avenue turns off left is the site of the old Carpenter&#x2019;s Arms.
+Where The Avenue turns off left is the site of the old Carpenter's Arms.
   Comment: >
     A varied walk in undulating countryside with stiles and sometimes feint paths.
 Some stretches of walking on country roads.
 portraitMap: false